Margaret Cavendish on Literature

 Conference theme

 Scholars to date have examined in detail the scientific, philosophical, and ethico-political views expressed in Cavendish’s literature.
 But there has so far been little sustained or detailed study of her views about literature—about what it is and what it should be.
-This interdisciplinary conference will explore such questions as:
+This interdisciplinary conference will explore Cavendish’s philosophy of literature and how it informs her own literary practice and criticism.

 Accessibility information